-This chapter provides guidelines for the marking and lighting of wind turbine farms.
-These guidelines are applicable to single wind turbines and wind turbine farms.
+This chapter provides guidelines for the marking and lighting applicable to single wind turbines and wind turbine farms.
 For the purpose of this AC, wind turbine farms are defined as a wind turbine development that contains more than three turbines.
 The recommended marking and lighting of these structures is intended to provide day and night conspicuity and to assist pilots in identifying and avoiding these obstacles.